jedisct1/6Jack/README.markdown

-6Jack
+6jack
 =====

 A framework for analyzing/testing/fuzzing network applications.

+Releases can be downloaded from: http://download.pureftpd.org/6jack/

 ## DESCRIPTION

-**6Jack** runs a command, intercepts calls to common network-related functions and pass them through a filter as **MessagePack** serialized objects.
+**6jack** runs a command, intercepts calls to common network-related functions and pass them through a filter as **MessagePack** serialized objects.